Unique Things to Do in Porto in One Day: Ribeira & Vila Nova de Gaia Guide

 5. Port Wine Tasting

-6. River cruise
+6. River Cruise

 There are many things to do in Porto and Vila Nova de Gaia, which features elements from a melting pot of architectural styles and periods from the Middle Ages to the present day.
 Awesome Atlantic Coast beaches are not far from the Douro Estuary – from the trendy Foz do Douro to the popular Espinho south of the city.
 Moreover, Porto is a paradise of museums, art, azulejos, baroque churches, and many other magnificent things that are part of Porto’s cultural heritage – so where to start and what to do in Porto with just one day in the city?